Bruderheim

 Bruderheim /ˈbru:dərhaɪm/ is a town in the Edmonton Metropolitan Region of Alberta, Canada.
 It is located just north of the junction of Highway 15 and Highway 45, approximately 47 km northeast of Edmonton.

 The town's name is derived from two German words: "Bruder" meaning brother and the suffix "-heim" meaning home.
 In English, it translates to "Home of the Brother".

 History

-The Bruderheim area was the recipient of a notable meteorite fall on March 4, 1960—the Bruderheim meteorite.
+Bruderheim was settled in 1894 by a group German Moravians from Volynia, in Ukraine.
+The area was the recipient of a notable meteorite fall on March 4, 1960—the Bruderheim meteorite.

 Bruderheim Arena served as a shooting location for the 2005 film Santa's Slay.